Uniform bundles on generalised Grassmannians

 \section{Abstract}

-Let $E$ be a uniform bundle on an arbitrary generalised Grassmannian $X$.
-We show that if the rank of $E$ is smaller than $e.d.(\mathrm{VMRT})$, then $E$ is necessarily splitting.
-For some generalised Grassmannians, we prove that the upper bound $e.d.(\mathrm{VMRT})$ is optimal.
-On the other hand, Kumar's conjecture predicts that if the minss rank of $G'/P'$ is bigger that the maxss rank of $G/P$, then any morphism $f:G'/P'\rightarrow G/P$ is constant.
-We prove some partially affirmative results about this conjecture.
+Let $E$ be a uniform bundle on an arbitrary generalised Grassmannian $X$ defined over $\mathbb{C}$.
+We show that if the rank of $E$ is at most $e.d.(\mathrm{VMRT})$, then $E$ necessarily splits.
+For some generalised Grassmannians, we prove that the upper bounds $e.d.(\mathrm{VMRT})$ are optimal and classify all unsplit uniform bundles of minimal ranks.
+Under some special assumptions, we show that morphisms to some generalised flag varieties must be constant, which partially answered a conjecture of Kumar.